RagnarB83/ash-documentation/docs/_build/html/_sources/setup.rst.txt

 If there is an error like this: ERROR: SystemError: opening file "/path/to/.julia/registries/General/Registry.toml": No such file or directory
-Then execute in shell: rm -rf ~/.julia/registries/General   (assuming Julia is installed in ~).
+Then execute in shell: rm -rf ~/.julia/registries/General

 **Step 5b.** Install `PyJulia <https://pyjulia.readthedocs.io/en/latest/>`_

-Important:Make sure the correct Python environment (e.g. your ashpy37 conda environment) is active before proceeding.
+:red:`Important:` Make sure the correct Python environment (e.g. your ashpy37 conda environment) is active before proceeding.
 Then install using pip:

 .. code-block:: shell